seamusfoley/iotes/readme.md

 # Contribution

-cote is under constant development, and has several important issues still open. to see where we are in the development, picked an issue of your taste and gave us a hand.
+iotes is under constant development, and has several important issues still open. to see where we are in the development, picked an issue of your taste and gave us a hand.

 If you would like to see a feature implemented or want to contribute a new feature, you are welcome to open an issue to discuss it and we will be more than